mturchanov-matc-school-projects/ent-java-movies-aggregator/Journal.md

  Tasks Completed:
   * simple implementation of IMDB API
+  * simple db/tables created
-  * simple DAO
+  * simple DAO initialized
-  * movies json parsed
+  * movies json was parsed
-  * simple search by movie name
+  * simple search by a movie name
   * result page with movies + rating from 6 sources (provided by imdb API)